Should My Slightly Sick Child Stay Home? The Rules Often Conflict

 If your child is in day care, the decision may be made for you — and the exclusion criteria are not necessarily based on the best science.
 Freed's colleague at the University of Michigan, pediatrician and pediatric emergency medicine physician Andrew Hashikawa, studies child care exclusion policies and says they vary from center to center, county to county and state to state.

-He's found, for example, that even in a state that endorses the American Academy of Pediatrics guidelines for child care illness exclusions, day care policies didn't reflect those guidelines.
+He has found, for example, that even in a state that endorses the American Academy of Pediatrics' guidelines for child care illness exclusions, day care policies didn't reflect those guidelines.

 And temporary exclusion is recommended for some specific symptoms and illnesses, including a sudden change in behavior, such as lethargy or trouble breathing; acute diarrhea for children still in diapers; strep throat and chickenpox.

 When faced with a child excluded from care, 75 percent of parents say they've had to miss work, according to a poll from NPR, Harvard and the Robert Wood Johnson Foundation.
-And nearly half said that impacted their job.
+Nearly half said that impacted their job.

 And when kids are booted from child care unnecessarily, it's not just a pain for parents.
 One study by Hashikawa and his colleagues found that 88 percent of parents sought medical care for their kids unable to go to child care, and a third needed a doctor's note for their child to return.
 Cutting down on unnecessary exclusions, then, could save everyone time and money.

 Katherine Hobson is a freelance health and science writer based in Brooklyn, N.Y.
-She's on Twitter: @katherinehobson.
+She's on Twitter: @katherinehobson Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.